Bailiff fees: Magistrate Court Fines

 A copy of the Taking Control of Goods (Fees) Regulations 2014 can be read here.

-If you have any concerns about the fees charged by Marston Holdings, Collectica Ltd, Excel Enforcement or Swift Credit Service when enforcing a Warrant of Control in relation to an unpaid Magistrates court fine, you can email a question to Bailiff Advice using our popular Question page.
+If you have any concerns about the fees charged by Marston Holdings, Collectica Ltd, Excel Enforcement or Swift Credit Service when enforcing a Warrant of Control in relation to an unpaid Magistrates court fine, you can email a question to Bailiff Advice using our popular Enquiry Form.
 Alternatively, you can contact us by phone.
-Please refer to our Contact us page for further details.
+Please refer to our Contact Page for further details.